py-lama/apilama/README.md

 - **Authentication and Authorization**: Secure access to API endpoints
 - **Response Standardization**: Consistent response format across all services
 - **Error Handling**: Comprehensive error handling and reporting
+- **LogLama Integration**: Integrates with LogLama for centralized logging, environment management, and service orchestration
-- **Logging and Monitoring**: Detailed logging of requests and responses for debugging and monitoring
+- **Structured Logging**: All API requests and responses are logged with component context for better debugging and monitoring

 ## Installation